cryptecs/cryptecs.github.io/docs/legal/privacy-policy.md

 The purpose of us using this software is to understand our website traffic in the most privacy-friendly way possible so that we can continually improve our website and business.
-The lawful basis as per the GDPR is "f); where our legitimate interests are to improve the Carbyne Stack website and open source project continually."
+The lawful basis as per the GDPR is "f); where our legitimate interests are to improve the CRYPTECS website and open source project continually."
 As per the explanation, no personal data is stored over time.